cdevshub/afero-devdocs/docs/LinuxSDK-PotencoBBGWApp.md

 "
 ```

-**2.** As you can see, it lists a large number of elements that are to be included in the final rootfs.
+**2**&nbsp;&nbsp;As you can see, it lists a large number of elements that are to be included in the final rootfs.
 Just add “`app \`” to this list, like in the following version.
 Place the addition near the bottom, as shown:

 ```
 IMAGE_INSTALL = " \